How to run cnc machine

 CAM stands for Computer-Aided Manufacturing, and it’s when you use a computer program to work with a model of the part you’re making.

 What is Conversational Programming?

-The true “conversational” programming will send the instructions directly to the machine.
+True “conversational” programming will send the instructions directly to the machine.

 What is manual programming?

-It’s extremely practical to understand.
+It’s convenient to understand.

 What is quick code?

-It’s usually just a means of quickly putting together programs (maybe that’s why they call it “quick code”?) for the machinist that’s comfortable with manual programming.
+It’s usually just a means of quickly putting together programs (maybe that’s why they call it “quick code”?) for the machinist comfortable with manual programming.